aws-samples/bedrock-litellm/docs/20-deploy/60-expose-litellm.md

     ```

     !!! note annotate "Note"
-        ELB needs a minutes or so to complete the target registration; if the URL above did not work for you, wait for a few seconds for the registration to get completed.
+        ELB needs a minute or so to complete the target registration; if the URL above did not work for you, wait for a few seconds for the registration to get completed.

 1. Extract LiteLLM URL:
     ```sh